Feeding too much or too little can shorten a dog's life, affect their behaviour and negatively impact their mental health.

 Why Different Breeds Should Always Be Fed Differently

 Different breeds have different requirements for a variety of reasons, size being the main one.
 A Chihuahua’s calorie needs will differ greatly from a Great Dane, for example.
+This much is obvious.

 So it’s important to know how much you should feed your dog based on their breed and how to assess their body condition score so you know that your dog is consuming the right nutrients and calories for their size and lifestyle.